Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-As we age, gracefully or not, we all face many changes in their trail hardened bodies.
+As we age, gracefully or not, we all face many changes in our trail hardened bodies.

 Did you guess that it would be related to your muscles?

 I'm talking about loss of skeletal muscle mass over time, the types of muscle fibers that give you stamina and power on the trail.

 Notice how there's a cozy relationship between the skeletal muscle cells (also called "fibers") and the fat cells.